lifuguan/nwpu-CV-research-group/content/authors/韩龙飞/_index.md

     url: 'www.btbu.edu.cn'

 # Short bio (displayed in user profile at end of posts)
 bio: Hey!
 I am an associate professor at School of Computer Science, Beijing Technology and Business Unversity.
-I am mainly interested in effective medical artifical intelligence algorithms, Currently, I am working on larges-scale pretrained framework, light-weighted neural network, and multi-modal learning.

-Before that, I got my Ph.D. from Beijing Institue of Technology (BIT), at fall 2017.
-Since Sep.
-2015, I am a visiting PHD student at Human Sensing Lab in Carnegie Mellon University (CMU).
-I am really fortunate to work with my advisor Dong Huang and Prof. Fernando de la Torre .
-After my graduation, I joint Tencent, and highly focus on Computational Advertising, especially on lift-time value prediction and dvertising recommendation system.

 interests:
   - Artificial Intelligence